 - Keep your body warm and eat lots of carbohydrates.

 - Sleep in an upright position, if possible.

 - Carry preventive medicines for AMS after consulting your doctor.

 - Immediately descend, if symptoms increase.

-For more information on Acute Mountain Sickness and all above acclimatization tips, please refer the following link at least once: Acute Mountain Sickness and Importance of Acclimatization
+For more information on Acute Mountain Sickness and all above acclimatization tips, please refer to the following link at least once Acute Mountain Sickness and Importance of Acclimatization

-Fuel or Petrol Pumps on Road to Spiti Valley via Kinnaur
+Fuel or Petrol Pumps on route to Spiti Valley via Kinnaur

-I only use Narkanda, last fuel pump at Rampur (while going from Shimla) and Kaza to refuel petrol in my car.
+I only use Narkanda, the last fuel pump at Rampur (while going from Shimla), and Kaza to refuel petrol in my car.

-The approximate distances along with altitude between these places is shown depicted in the chart below.
-This will help you judge over acclimatization schedule too.
+The approximate distances along with altitude between these places are shown depicted in the chart below.
+This will help you judge over the acclimatization schedule too.

 Hindustan – Tibet Road Altitude & Distance Graph